Click Here

 The evaluation process and expectations will be thoroughly discussed during orientation.

-Once onboarded into the HSBC Therapy Program, you will be matched with mentor volunteers to shadow at various facilities in the community until you are comfortable to start visiting a assigned facility on your own.
+Once onboarded into the HSBC Therapy Program, you will be matched with mentor volunteers to shadow at various facilities in the community until you are comfortable to start visiting an assigned facility on your own.
 We also offer opportunities for teams to work together at group events.

-You and your pet are ready to bring love and joy to everyone you meet!
+After you complete your shadowing, you and your pet are ready to bring love and joy to everyone you meet!

 Every two years volunteers must submit to a multi-state criminal background check and the team will be re-evaluated to ensure the pet is continuing to enjoy therapy work and working with certain populations.
 The cost of the background check will be at the volunteer’s expense.